-Obligations which cover all damage to or loss of land motor vehicles, land vehicles other than motor vehicles, and railway rolling stock.
+Obligations which cover all damage to or loss of land vehicles (including railway rolling stock).

-6 Marine, aviation and transport
+6 Marine, aviation and transport insurance

 Obligations which cover all damage or loss to river, canal, lake and sea vessels, aircraft, and damage to or loss of goods in transit or baggage, irrespective of the form of transport.
 Also obligations which cover all liabilities arising out of the use of aircraft, ships, vessels or boats on the sea, lakes, rivers or canals, including carrier's liability irrespective of the form of transport.